morea-framework/morea-framework.github.io/docs/instructors/module-implementation.md

 ![](/img/module-design/module-design-6.png)

-Clicking into the actual module is currently not very exciting:
+Clicking into the actual Dart module page is currently not very exciting:

 ![](/img/module-design/module-design-7.png)